-Let’s take the below example to understand how to share an excel sheet.
+Let’s take the below example to understand how to share an Excel sheet.

-We have given below customer details in a workbook saved with the name of Customer Data”.
+We have given the below customer details in a workbook saved with “Customer Data.”

-- Then, an Excel Share Workbook File dialog box will appear.
+- Then, an Excel “Share Workbook” File dialog box will appear.
 See the below screenshot.

 - By clicking on this checkbox, we are giving access to other users for editing.